mcastorina/heavi/README.md

 Heaviside in this way would be simplified to using the x coordinate (the line number), however that defeats the usefulness of this tool.

-Interesting ideas; for now `til` will remain a simple binary Heaviside function.
+Interesting ideas; for now `heavi` will remain a simple binary Heaviside function.